devplayer0/fyp/report.md

 ```

 The `evaluate` step loads the test case into memory at `size` (from the symbol
-table); all of the data needed is contiguous and `common.encode()` will produce
+table).
+All of the values needed are contiguous and `common.encode()` will produce
 the correct data.
-Note that the data is only loaded when `main` is reached,
+Note that the test data is only loaded when `main` is reached,
-since `libopencm3`'s initialization routines will zero out the `.bss` section.
+since `libopencm3`'s initialization routine will zero out the `.bss` section.
 The `result` value is dumped for comparison with the expected value (a boolean
 indicating whether or not the smaller square was a subarray).